jayeshs999/CSecClubAssignment/README.md

 The password is in [here](task3/password.txt)

 ## Task 4(incomplete)
 I first opened the friday.pcap file using Wireshark.
 I looked at the type of protocols present.
 I found a deauthentication protocol so it looked like it could have something to do with password, but alas nothing.
-Then I thought of using 'strings' command on the file but the only meaningful string was something like 'DESKTOP-...'.
-Still searching for a way to use wordlist.txt file using some code.
+Then I thought of using 'strings' command on the file but the only meaningful string was something like 'DESKTOP-...'.After further reading,I found a software called Hashcat which can perform dictionary attacks to crack the password from converted handshake file.
+But it required some configuration of OpenCL runtimes which were not supported on my OS(Ubuntu 18.04LTS).
+I'm pretty sure it will be able to crack the password.